'Gangnam Style' in 2022: Psy Looks Back On 10 Years Of His Mega Hit

+Believe it or not, it’s been ten years since we first heard ‘Gagnam Style’ hit the airwaves.

-Ten years after ‘Gangnam Style’ catapulted him to superstardom, South Korean rapper Psy is living his best life in 2022 — proud of his “greatest trophy” and free from the pressure of repeating that unprecedented success.
+A decade after the mega hit, ‘Gagnam Style’ catapulted him to superstardom, South Korean rapper Psy is living his best life — proud of his “greatest trophy” and free from the pressure of repeating that unprecedented success.

 At the peak of the song’s popularity, he was everywhere — sharing the stage with Madonna, leading a flash mob in front of the Eiffel Tower, and performing before then US president Barack Obama.

-But the success of ‘Gangnam Style’ was a double-edged sword — with fame came pressure to deliver another huge hit.
-Psy once described it as one of the most difficult periods of his life.
+But the success of ‘Gangnam Style’ was a double-edged sword — with fame came pressure to deliver another huge hit for Psy.
+The artiste once described it as one of the most difficult periods of his life.

 Things became “heavier and harder because… every time I (had) to have that kind of strong song”, Psy told AFP in an interview last week at his company’s headquarters in Gangnam — the posh Seoul district he poked fun at in the track.
 “I had a huge dependency (on) the song… But you know, it’s 10 years ago, so right now I’m really free.”